 Children will receive a paper isolation pack with enough work for the whole isolation period.
 This work does not need to be uploaded electronically.
 All completed tasks should be sent into school when the child returns from isolation.

 Children will receive a telephone call from the class teacher to ask about remote learning and provide support if necessary.
-A Record of this call will be recorded on cpoms.

 First Day of whole class/school remote learning